tomsterBG/tomsterbg.github.io/_posts/2025-05-05-how-dangerous-is-mass-media?.md

 ---
 layout: post
-title: "Writing publicly is really dangerous"
+title: "How dangerous is mass media?"
 date: 2025-05-05
 last_edit: 2025-05-05
 critics: 0, should ask some people